maziac/DeZog/documentation/Usage.md

 ### Altering Memory Contents

-You can alter memory contents directly within the Memory Viewer or you can alter it in the VARIABLES pane in the expressions section.
+You can alter memory contents directly within the Memory Viewer or you can alter it in the WATCHes pane.

 But there are also a special commands to change memory contents, the
 ~~~